guncys/shaderity-graph-shaderpack/src/shaderityShaders/README.md

 - SetMatrix

   The node has number input field of matrix.
   This node can specify the input value of a matrix type uniform input socket.
+For this node, the input socket must be only one uniform input socket.

 - Texture